 - 201.1.1 Eligibility-Swimmers age 18 and over are eligible and may apply for membership in USMS. - 201.1.2 Annual Membership-Individual membership is for the period January 1 through December 31 of each year.
 Swimmers applying for membership for the following year on or after November 1 shall be issued a membership card valid from the registration date through December 31 of the following year.
+Swimmers may register unattached or may affiliate with a club that is already registered for the same year for which the swimmer is registering.

+201.1.3 One-Event Registration

-Swimmers may register unattached or may affiliate with a club that is already registered for the same year for which the swimmer is registering. - 201.1.3 One-Event Registration-An LMSC may offer a single-event registration that allows an athlete to participate in ONE event sanctioned by that LMSC.
-Membership cards shall NOT be issued for one-event registration.
-One-event registrants must be considered unattached and agree to be governed by the rules and regulations of USMS, except that their times shall not be considered for Top 10 tabulation, national or world records, All-American status or any other USMS special awards.
+- A Open Water One-Event Registration-An LMSC may offer a single-event registration that allows an athlete to participate in a USMS-sanctioned open water event.
+Membership cards shall not be issued for one-event registration.
+One-event registrants must be considered unattached and agree to be governed by applicable USMS open water swimming rules and administrative regulations, except that their swims shall not be eligible for USMS national open water awards and recognition.
+One-event registrants shall be identified as such in the meet results. - B Pool One-Event Registration-An LMSC may offer a single-event registration that allows an athlete to participate in one event sanctioned by that LMSC.
+Membership cards shall not be issued for one-event registration.
+One-event registrants must be considered unattached and agree to be governed by the rules and regulations of USMS, except that their times shall not be considered for Top 10 tabulation and national or world records, All-American status or any other USMS special awards.
 One-event registrants shall be identified as such in the meet results.